karlredman/Vimwiki-Gollum-Integration/README.md

 * A new problem????:
     * It is **very likely** that my "fix" is a **security risk** for buffer overflows and the like.
 I **have not** tested this fix for security concernes.
 * Just a quick note on the simple fix.
-    * I easily spent 15 straight hours trying to understand how all of this stuff works just to fix this search thing.
+    * I easily spent like 15 straight hours trying to understand how all of this stuff works just to fix this search thing.
 While I know alot more now about Gollum and how ruby fits together now, I really would rather have not had this problem in the first place.
 This bullet point is here for the sole purpose of venting my frustration at having to fix this in the first place and that it was all new in a language that I really don't know well.
 Also, am I daft or is there just no other information on the interwebs for making Gollum's search routine actually do it's job!??
 Anyway, Bah!
 What a PITA!

 ## Project Overview (mixed diagram)